 You will have the option of communicating with the Research staff about your participation via text.
 The nature of the information included in the texts will include appointment information.
 We ask that you also only use text messaging to communicate about scheduling your appointments.
 Should you agree to accept texts, you will still be given the opportunity to opt out of receiving text communication at any time.
-If you are interested, we can also email you through our study email account (uvmtobaccostudy@uvm.edu).
+If you are interested, we can also email you through our study email account ([uvm tobaccostudy@uvm.edu](mailto:uvm tobaccostudy@uvm.edu)).